Don Shave's Ancestral Family Tree

 Birthabout 1680Joan Hallett was born about 1680.

-Deathafter 1695She died after 1695 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Deathafter 1695She died after 1695 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of her death (as a teenager aged 15) in the year of 1695 is not known-surviving in 1695 as a teenager was difficult-as neither death or birth location are known, used the conceptual continent

 Person SourceJoan Hallett had person sources.1